NebulaJapanese-1221/NebulaOS/README.md

 NebulaOS is a x86 based hobby operating system written in Rust.

 **⚠️ ALPHA STATUS**
-NebulaOS is currently in alpha. **If you are looking for a stable operating system for daily use, this is not it.**
+NebulaOS is currently in alpha. **If you are looking for a stable operating system for daily use, this is not it (at least until beta).**

 ### Why is it unstable?
 *   **Experimental Kernel**: The core logic is built on a nightly Rust toolchain with many `unsafe` blocks directly manipulating hardware.